Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 >
 > KNOWN ISSUE: The RAW versions have unusable scopes.
 There's way too many scopes to manually fix, especially considering that this attachment started off as a joke.
 They work fine on the other variants (those have fucky barrels and float in your hands).
 Such is the way of tradeoffs.

-- **Bolt Action Helbore Receivers**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
+- **Bolt Action**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
 &emsp; Adds a grip to the back to mimic a bolt
-- **MAS-49 Helbore Receivers**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
+- **MAS-49 Dovetail Rail**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
-&emsp; Makes the rear blockier and metallic... er (it's the dovetail rail)  \
+&emsp; Makes the rear blockier and metallic... er  \
 - **Massive Slide**: Heavy Laspistols  \
 &emsp; (WIP) Makes the top a giant slide.
 Moves magazine inside the grip (with a little bulge :3).
 Be warned when using this because I only spent an hour before deciding I didn't care enough.  \
 &emsp; Fallout 4 10mm lookin ass mf